londelidess/e-commerce-service/README.md

 8. **Past Orders & Reorder**
     - Users can view their past orders and reorder.

----

-10. **Bonus Features**
+9.  **Bonus Feature**

-## **PLAYBOX Chatbot**

-### Introduction
+ ### **Chatbot**

 **PLAYBOX Chatbot** is an intuitive assistant, designed to improve user experience.
 It answers FAQs and directs users to desired product categories.

-### Features
+ Features
 - **User Queries**: Specifically trained on a PLAYBOX dataset to address unique user queries.
 - **Product Recommendations**: Suggests products based on user input.

-### Integration
+ Integration
-Available at the bottom right of each page, the chatbot is easily accessible for users seeking immediate help.
+- Available at the bottom right of each page, the chatbot is easily accessible for users seeking immediate help.

-### Interactivity
+ Interactivity
-The chatbot accepts text inputs.
+- The chatbot accepts text inputs.
 Voice functionality is planned for future updates.

-### Technology
+ Technology
-Crafted using **FlowiseAI** and powered by **GPT-3.5 Turbo** from **OpenAI API**.
+- Crafted using **FlowiseAI** and powered by **GPT-3.5 Turbo** from **OpenAI API**.
 Integrated with the **Pinecone vector database** for accurate responses.
 Its proficiency is further enhanced with PLAYBOX-specific training.

-### Integration Details
+ Integration Details
-The chatbot widget is embedded in the site's HTML.
+- The chatbot widget is embedded in the site's HTML.
 It connects to a cloud-deployed custom Flowise instance, compatible with any Node-supporting server, like Render.

 ```